mansters/goldenset-registration-form/README.md

 some of components, utils or definition could be shared across the sub project, like the regular expression, interface definition

+### more comprehensive unit test

+The current unit test is based on function, not scenario, the ideal one should cover scenario as well.

+### monitoring

+in production env, the service should implement monitoring to check traffic and trigger alarm when detect malicious behavior. (e.g. implement IDS/IPS, and trigger alarm when under DDoS attack)

 ## Reference

 <a id="reference-1">[1]</a> [PostgreSQL - UNIQUE Constraint - GeeksforGeeks](https://www.geeksforgeeks.org/postgresql/postgresql-unique-constraint/)